michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 -->

-This project describes and provides a solution to the problem of how to get a robot to automatically traverse a maze of arbitrary size under certain constraints.
+In major subsection [Definition] this project describes and provides a solution to the problem of how to get a robot to automatically traverse a maze of arbitrary size under certain constraints.
 The project will describe via the [ProblemStatement] the maze and the constraints under which the robot moves through the maze.
 The project will then describe how we measure the effectiveness of any given solution to the maze traversal problem that the robots comes up with in [Metrics].

-In major subsection [Analysis], the project will analyze the maps, which is the input data to this problem in [DataExploration].
+In major subsection [Analysis], the project will analyze the maps, which are the input data to this problem in [DataExploration].
 The project will provide visualizations to robot solutions and how they compare to the best solution in [Visualizations].
-The underlying algorithm that drives the robot's movements throughout the maze in its objective to reach a _goal square_ as described in [Algorithms].
+The underlying algorithm that drives the robot's movements throughout the maze in its objective to reach a _goal square_ are described in [Algorithms].
 The project compares the chosen algorithm to the benmark algorithm  in [Benchmark].

 In major subsection [Methodology], the project will describe what (if any) pre-processing is done to the input data in [Preprocessing].
 The project will describe the details of how the algorithm was implemented in [Implementation].
 The project will describe what steps where made to improve the robot's maze traversal in [Refinement].